- Rebecca Tomasis

 What is cloud hosting?

 Examples of public cloud based services and hosting providers include Microsoft Azure, IBM’s Blue Cloud, and Amazon Elastic Compute Cloud or EC2.
-You can choose to host your site on any one of these public cloud platforms—although the reliability and web hosting costs can vary widely.
+You can learn how to host a site on any one of these public cloud platforms, although the reliability and web hosting costs can vary widely.

 Cloud hosting has an edge over non-cloud web hosting.
-For example, it’s usually considered to be more flexible.
+It’s usually considered to be more flexible.
 Storage and bandwidth for a site can be added, either in response to short term needs (an eCommerce website expecting sudden and increased traffic surges during Black Friday, for example) or in response to the long-term growth of a business.

 What is multi-cloud hosting?